claceio/docs/content/features.md

 Clace is early in its development.
 The feature roadmap for Clace is:

-- Support for OAuth2 based login.
-- Support for SSO with SAML.
 - All plugins are internal (built into Clace binary) currently.
 The plan is to move to an external plugin model, plugins being loaded dynamically using [go-plugin](https://github.com/hashicorp/go-plugin).
 - SQLite is used as the metadata storage currently.
 Support for postgres and other systems is planned.
 - Support for workflow jobs, which would have a form based interface with limited customizability, but with support for triggered and scheduled execution.